riletan/ritan-resume/README.md

-# Next.js and Tailwind Résumé
+# Next.js and Tailwind Resume

 A resume built especially with software professionals in mind.
 Impress your potential employer with a beautiful and incredibly fast resume website, or generate a PDF for email and print.